binkley/homebrewery-files/witch.md

 | 9 | 2 | 4 |
 | 13 | 3 | 5 |
 | 17 | 4 | 6 |

-When casting one of these ritual spells, you may use your **spell focus** in place of any material components lacking a listed gold cost.

 #### Level 7: Token of Respect